Do you want to click on an app icon in the Ubuntu Dock to minimise the app window, instead of giving it focus and bringing it to the foreground?

 gsettings reset org.gnome.shell.extensions.dash-to-dock click-action

-Again, the change takes effect right away, no logout/login required.
+Again, the change will take effect right away, so no logout/login is required.

 Enable Minimize on Click Using Dconf-Editor